Generalized Penalty for Circular Coordinate Representation: Simulation studies

-In the next set of results in Figure \ref{fig:Example-1:B} we vary the width $d$ of the ring, but keep the inner radius $R$ constant.
-We can see that the inner hole of the ring becomes smaller compared to the rest of the ring area as $d$ increases.
+In the next set of results shown in Figure \ref{fig:Example-1:B} we study the effect of the size of the hole defining the cocycle.
+We vary the width $d$ of the ring, but keep the inner radius $R$ constant.
+We can see that the inner hole of the ring becomes relatively smaller compared to the rest of the ring area as $d$ increases.
 The difference between the distribution of constant edges becomes less obvious as $d$ increases.
 This is expected and is due to the fact that as the width $d$ increases, the sampled points from the ring become more similar to a set of points uniformly distributed over a disc.
-Observing the contrast between $L_{1}$ and $L_{2}$ penalty in the circular coordinates, and its vanishing as the width $d$ of the ring grows (more like a uniform distribution over the disc).
-It is clear from Figure \ref{fig:Example-1:-Ring} that the $L_{1}$ penalty tends to produce more constant edges in the coordinate representation than its counterpart.
+The contrast between $L_{1}$ and $L_{2}$ penalties in the circular coordinates vanishes as the width $d$ of the ring grows (more like a uniform distribution over the disc).
+It is clear from Figure \ref{fig:Example-1:-Ring} that the $L_{1}$ penalty tends to produce more constant edges in the coordinate representation than the $L_{2}$ penalty.